 Engaging content (like an MMS) generates conversions 70% of the time compared to passive content which is at 36%

 More engaging content boasts higher conversions.
-MMS has proven to make text campaigns more interactive.
+MMS marketing has proven to make text campaigns more interactive.

 However, adding a visual to every text may not make sense.
 An MMS campaign works best when: